MCP Overview

 Transport

-The MCP currently speaks stdio only.
-Clients launch kinetk-mcp as a subprocess and exchange JSON-RPC frames on its stdin/stdout.
-Stdout is reserved for protocol frames; any logs the server emits go to stderr.
+• Local MCP (kinetk-mcp) speaks stdio.
+Clients launch it as a subprocess and exchange JSON-RPC frames on its stdin/stdout.
+See Installation.